xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 # Introduction
 This article aims to describe the disk encryption feature on Cisco 8000 routers.
 Before IOS-XR 25.2.1, this functionality creates an encrypted partition where sensitive data such as configuration, certificates and keys are stored.
 This encrypted partition can be decrypted only using a specific key which is stored inside the Cisco 8000 Trust Anchor module (TAm) chip.
-Starting IOS-XR 25.2.1, the feature provides full disk encryption meaning all partitions are encrypted.
+Starting IOS-XR 25.2.1, the feature provides full disk encryption meaning most partitions are encrypted.

 # How Does it Work?
 Based on a Linux kernel, Cisco IOS XR leverages Linux dm-crypt infrastructure and additional components such Logical Volume Manager (LVM), Device-Mapper (DM), cryptsetup, Linux Unified Key Setup (LUKS); to transparently encrypt and decrypt data stored on the hard disk.